Early Access Pirate-Survival Gameplay

 What the Steam charts are actually saying

-According to SteamDB, Windrose is sitting at a concurrent player count of 102,999, placing it at No. 11 on Steam's most-played list.
+Windrose is currently sitting at a concurrent player count of 102,999, placing it at No. 11 on Steam's most-played list.
 That puts it ahead of the beloved life sim Stardew Valley (around 100,000 players) and just behind Crimson Desert (around 113,000), which is itself one of the hottest PC releases right now.
 Counter-Strike 2 is still in a different stratosphere at roughly 1.4 million concurrent players, and Slay the Spire 2 holds around 286,000, but for a game barely out of the gate in early access, Windrose's numbers are genuinely impressive.

 The player reception backs it up.
 Over 4,500 Steam reviews have landed at a "Very Positive" rating, and the community response points to something the genre has been missing for a while: a pirate game that actually feels good to play.